floyd011/ballerina/README.md

 ### 4. Alerts and Alerting

-The application also exposes a health endpoint at port 8081.
-You can check the application status using:s using:our application goes down, AlertManager will send a notification based on the configured alerting rules.
+Prometheus will automatically start tracking your metrics.
+If the latency crosses a threshold or if your application goes down, AlertManager will send a notification based on the configured alerting rules.

 To set up email notifications, modify `monitoring/alertmanager-config.yaml` file with your SMTP details.